aaronkyle/social-development/README.md

-context/	# folder for articles about the conceptual organization of social policy data/		# folder containing individual data sets ref/		# folder for site/		# folder for terms/		# folder for
-.gitignore	# this file
-README		# this file introduced the concept (for viewers on GitHub, it's the repository landing page)
+context/	# folder for articles about the conceptual organization of social policy data/		# folder containing individual data sets ref/		# folder for references and literature indices site/		# folder for site-level pages terms/		# folder compiling definitional terminology .gitignore	# this file helps to control the files managed by the Git file-sharing platform README		# this file introduced the concept (for viewers on GitHub, it's the repository landing page)

 ```